optimagic-dev/optimagic/docs/source/algorithms.md

       None of the dictionary keys need to be specified by default, but can be.
-    - **batch_evaluator** (str or callable): Name of a pre-implemented batch evaluator (currently "joblib" and "pathos_mp") or callable with the same interface as the estimagic batch_evaluators.
+    - **batch_evaluator** (str or callable): Name of a pre-implemented batch evaluator (currently "joblib" and "pathos_mp") or callable with the same interface as the optimagic batch_evaluators.
 Default is "joblib".
     - **n_cores (int)**: Number of processes used to parallelize the function evaluations.
 Default is 1.